What are dermatologists thinking?!

 Sensitive skin, in particular, is such a wild card as you never know when it may throw a tantrum.
 So while I applaud Cetaphil for doing its best to counteract the irritating effects of Sodium Lauryl Sulfate, I wish it replaced it with a gentle alternative altogether.

-Is there anything in here that didn’t gain a bad rep for one (bad) reason or another?!
+Is there anything in Cetaphil Gentle Skin Cleanser that didn’t gain a bad rep for one (bad) reason or another?!

 If you’re interested in the long version and why this study can’t be taken seriously, check out this post where I use science to debunk this and other parabens myths (hint: you shouldn’t worry about their estrogenic properties either).

 Parabens ARE sensitive skin friendly.
-A lot of preservatives that are now replacing parabens are actually way more irritating!
+A lot of preservatives that are replacing them are actually more irritating!

 What Else Do You Need To Know?